 How to Grow Cannabis at Home: Step-by-Step Guide

-Growing cannabis at home can be a rewarding experience, whether you're doing it for medicinal purposes, recreational purposes, or just as a hobby.
-This step-by-step guide will walk you through the entire process, from selecting your seeds to harvesting your plants.
+Growing cannabis at home can be a rewarding experience, whether you do it for medicinal, recreational purposes, or simply as a hobby.
+This step-by-step guide will walk you through the entire process, from seed selection to harvesting your plants.

 1. Seed Selection

-- Sativa : Taller and slimmer plants, with energizing effects.
+- Sativa: Taller and thinner plants, with energizing effects.

-- Feminized Seeds : Guarantee that each plant will be female, producing THC-rich flowers.
+- Feminized Seeds: Guarantee that each plant will be female, producing flowers rich in THC.

-- Regular Seeds : Can produce both male and female plants, requiring the removal of male plants.
+- Regular Seeds: They can produce both male and female plants, requiring the removal of male plants.

 Light

-- Natural Light : Choose a room with plenty of sunlight, preferably facing south.
+- Natural Light: Choose a room with abundant sunlight, preferably south-facing.

 Pots and Substrate

-- Pots : Start with 3-5 litre pots and increase to 10-20 litres as the plants grow.
+- Pots: Start with 3-5 liter pots and increase to 10-20 liters as the plants grow.

-- Substrate : Use a well-drained, nutrient-rich substrate.
+- Substrate: Use a well-drained and nutrient-rich substrate.
 You can add perlite or vermiculite to improve drainage.

 3. Seed Germination

-- Dampen a paper towel and fold it in half.
+- Moisten an absorbent paper and fold it in half.

-- Place the seeds between the layers of paper.
+- Place the seeds between the layers of the paper.

-- Place the paper in a sealable plastic bag.
+- Put the paper in a sealable plastic bag.

-- Store the bag in a warm, dark place.
+- Store the bag in a warm and dark place.

-- Check the seeds every day and, once they take root, transplant them into small pots with substrate.
+- Check the seeds every day and, once they root, transplant them to small pots with substrate.

 4. Vegetative Phase

-- Water the plants when the substrate is dry to the touch, but avoid over-soaking the soil.
+- Water the plants when the substrate is dry to the touch, but avoid soaking the soil too much.

-- Use pH balanced water (pH 6-7) to prevent nutrient problems.
+- Use water with balanced pH (pH 6-7) to prevent nutrient problems.

 Nutrients